 - 1. Adjust the Sample Volume size so that it covers the whole diameter of the vessel - 2.
 Adjust the Angle correction parallel to the vessel - 3.
-Press Select to update the PW spectrum - 4.
+Click on the SonicPad® to update the PW spectrum - 4.
 Freeze the image - 5.
-Press Meas, on the Control Panel - 6.
+Press Meas. on the Control Panel - 6.
 Press Volume Flow on the Touch Screen - 7.
-Adjust the vessel diameter by positioning the first and second caliper with the Trackball and Select button - 8.
+Adjust the vessel diameter by positioning the first and second caliper with the SonicPad® - 8.
 Draw the Doppler trace during one cardiac cycle - 9.
-Press Select to end the measurement The system displays the volume flow rate.
+Click on the SonicPad® to end the measurement

+The system displays the volume flow rate.